adienakhmad/Grav-TC/GravityTidalAcceleretaion/_ReadMe.txt

 	- Fixed		: Wrong latitude and longitude limit on Deg Min Sec mode after switching from other input mode.
 	- Changed	: When latitude value are 90, minute and seconds value will automatically reset to zero.
 				  When longitude value are 180, minute and seconds value will automatically reset to zero.
+# v1.2 (02 September 2017)
+	- Internal code refactor
+	- Fixed		: Hour angle of the sun is not computed westward.
+This caused as if the latitude sign is reversed in calculation.
+	- Fixed		: Wrong unit label on y-axis